-The National Board of Echocardiography, Inc. (NBE) is a not-for-profit corporation established in 1996 to:
+The National Board of Echocardiography, Inc. is a Physician, volunteer-led not-for-profit corporation established in 1996 to:

 - Develop and administer examinations in the field of Clinical Echocardiography,

 - Recognize those physicians who successfully complete either

 - Develop a certification process that will publicly recognize those physicians who have completed an approved training program in echocardiography as specified in this application and have additionally passed an examination of special competence in echocardiography administered by the NBE.

 The examination of special competence and certification in echocardiography is not intended to restrict the practice of echocardiography.
 The process is undertaken, rather, in the belief that the public desires an indication from the profession regarding those who have made the effort to optimize their skill in the performance and interpretation of cardiac ultrasound.

 We hope you will find this site useful in making decisions about, and going through the process of, taking these exams.
 To get started, you may want to read Certification Explained , and our Frequently Asked Questions .
 Please do not hesitate to contact us from our contact page or at firstname.lastname@example.org.

 The National Board of Echocardiography, Inc. (NBE) was created by the merger of SCA Exam and ASCeXAM, Inc. in November 1998.
 Working in collaboration with the National Board of Medical Examiners, NBE has developed two examinations to allow physicians to test and demonstrate their knowledge of echocardiography, based on an objective standard: